Python3pkg/ByondToolsv3/README.rst

 -------

-No commercial or official support is provided, but you are free to submit bug reports or harass N3X15 in irc.rizon.net #vgstation.
+No commercial or official support is provided, but you are free to submit bug reports or harass Comic (ComicVG/ComicIronic) in irc.rizon.net #vgstation.